rdfield/perl-verifyx509file/README.md

 ### Installing

 perl Makefile.PL

 make

 make test

 make install

 ### Using

-perl -MCrypt::OpenSSL::VerifyX509file::verify_cert('/path/to/cacert.pem', '/path/to/public.crt');
+perl -MCrypt::OpenSSL::VerifyX509file -e 'my $ok = Crypt::OpenSSL::VerifyX509file::verify_cert("/path/to/cacert.pem", "/path/to/public.crt");print "$ok\n"'

-where cacert.pem is the public certificate of the signing CA abd public.crt is the public cert you want to verify.
+where cacert.pem is the public certificate of the signing CA and public.crt is the public cert you want to verify.

 ## Authors